TheBridge profile: Michone Johnson

 Q: Most underrated virtue in an employee?
 Curiosity.
 People who are interested in how things- an organization, a new technology- work are often the people who can help make it better.

-Q: What can Silicon Valley teach DC?
+Q: What can innovators teach policy makers?
 That it is okay to be disruptive.
 Really innovative folks come to DC with new ideas and then they conform.
 SV seems to celebrate thinking outside of the box, which can be helpful in DC.

-Q: What can DC teach Silicon Valley?
+Q: What can policy makers teach innovators?
 You should try listen to everyone, even those who are against you.
 Someone who is against you on one issue may be your biggest ally on another.

 Like TheBridge Profiles?
 Sign up for TheBridge Update (free) HERE!